 Upon completion of the IMD degree students will be able to:

-Understand and engage critically with theories and concepts related to the analysis, design, development, and implementation of interactive media experiences.
+Understand and engage critically with theories and concepts related to analysis, design, development and implementation of interactive media experiences and their social context.

-Write and communicate clearly at all stages of project design and implementation.
+Write and communicate clearly at all stages of project research, design, and implementation.